Three people stabbed in one week in Davis, two of them fatally: Here’s what we know

 On the morning of Thursday, April 27, Davis Police said they responded to a call of an individual found unresponsive in Central Park.

-Emergency personnel that responded found a man with “multiple stab wounds” and declared the man deceased.
-No information on a suspect was provided.
+Emergency personnel found a man with “multiple stab wounds” and declared the man deceased.

+Chief Pytel said that there were no witnesses at this crime, nor is there any video surveillance available.

 The Yolo County Coroner identified the victim as David Henry Breaux, 50, known locally as the “Compassion Guy,” who was known to frequent the area for at least the last decade.